Paullllllllllllllllll/ChronoDownloader/README.md

 ### Parallel Downloads

 ChronoDownloader supports parallel downloads to significantly speed up batch processing.
-When `max_parallel_downloads` is greater than 1, downloads run concurrently across multiple works while searches remain sequential.
+When `max_parallel_downloads` is greater than 1, downloads run concurrently across multiple works while works are queued sequentially.

 **How it works:**
-1. The main thread searches providers and selects candidates sequentially
+1. The main thread searches providers and selects candidates for one work at a time
 2. Download tasks are queued and executed by a pool of worker threads
 3. Per-provider semaphores limit concurrent downloads to each provider
 4. Thread-safe operations protect shared resources (index.csv, deferred downloads)

+Provider searches within a single work can still run in parallel, controlled by `selection.max_parallel_searches`.

 **Configuration example for parallel downloads:**